rishika105/video-transcoding-pipeline/README.md

 * **AWS SDK**
 * **FFmpeg (via Docker image: `jrottenberg/ffmpeg` or custom)**

+### **Pre-requisites**

+* **Node.js** (22.x or higher)
+* **Docker** (28.x or higher)
+* **AWS CLI** (1.x or higher)

 ### **AWS Services**

 * **Amazon S3**

-  * temp bucket → raw uploads
+  * temp-bucket/videos → raw uploads
-  * production bucket → transcoded outputs
+  * production-bucket → transcoded outputs

 * **Amazon SQS**
   * triggers transcoder jobs

 * **Amazon ECS (Fargate or EC2)**
 * **Amazon ECR**

-  * for container images
+  * for running docker container

 * **IAM Roles**

   * S3 read/write
   * SQS receive/delete

-Note: For this project used access keys directly but use IAM roles instead for security.
+Note: For this project used IAM access keys directly but use with IAM roles instead for security.

 ---

 ## **🧱 Architecture Overview**

+When a user uploads a video, in a temporary Amazon S3 bucket it triggers the backend to send a message to an Amazon SQS queue containing the video’s S3 key and metadata.

+The main/worker code polls the queue for any message every 20 seconds.

+Upon receiving a message, it runs an ECS task which has a Node.js application inside a Docker container (with FFmpeg installed).

+The container/task downloads the raw video from the temp S3 bucket, transcodes it into multiple resolutions (Here, 360p, 480p, 720p) using FFmpeg, and uploads the processed videos to a production S3 bucket under a unique video ID.

 <img width="842" height="450" alt="image" src="https://github.com/user-attachments/assets/39fba6ce-2613-4f73-b244-d18f46043821" />